Privacy notice for clients and 3rd parties

 Your rights include:

 - Objecting to your personal information being processed.
 You may also ask us to delete it (known as ‘the right to be forgotten’) and we will consider all such requests.
 If there are legal reasons for us keeping your data despite your request, we will discuss this with you.
+These rights are not absolute rights and there may be reasons for retaining the data.

-- You have the right to be informed about the collection and use of your data,
+- You have the right to be informed about the collection and use of your data.

 Please contact us if you wish to speak to us about this.